opensas/play-example/README.md

 Play framework on OpenShift Express
 ============================

-This git repository helps you get up and running quickly with a Play framework installation on OpenShift Express.
+This git repository helps you get up and running quickly with a Play framework application on OpenShift Express.

 Running on OpenShift
 ----------------------------

-Create an account at http://openshift.redhat.com/, and then create a raw (do-it-yourself) application:
+Register at http://openshift.redhat.com/, and then create a raw (do-it-yourself) application:

     rhc app create -a play -t raw-0.1